 Applications are approved and funds allocated to them in the order in which they are received (first-come-first-served).
 Applications that require amendments will be considered received only after all amendments have been made by the applicant.

-The total budget of the GSG Travel Grants Program for a given Fiscal Year is approved by the GSG Senate and divided equally between two funding periods:
+The total budget of the GSG Conference Grants Program for a given Fiscal Year is approved by the GSG Senate and divided equally between two funding periods:

 - The Fall Funding Period is reserved for conferences whose start date falls between July 1 and December 31